flannimal3000/yield_curve/README.md

 **Other**:
-The analyses only uses self-contained data (limited to histocial observations along the yield curve); as such, it would not be recommended to put anything like this into production without a more fulsome approach.
+The approached here only use self-contained data (limited to the histocial observations along the yield curve); I would not recommended using anything like this in production without a more fulsome approach.

 ## Links:
 There are a lot of different ways to skin this particular cat; here are a few interesting papers detailing alternative approaches: